-The Branch uses forward-looking information that is available without undue cost or effort in its assessment of significant increase of credit risk as well as in its measurement of ECL.
-The Branch employs experts who use external and internal information to generate a 'base case' scenario of future forecast of relevant economic variables along with a representative range of other possible forecast scenarios.
+The Bank uses forward-looking information that is available without undue cost or effort in its assessment of significant increase of credit risk as well as in its measurement of ECL.
+The Bank employs experts who use external and internal information to generate a 'base case' scenario of future forecast of relevant economic variables along with a representative range of other possible forecast scenarios.
 The external information used includes economic data and forecasts published by governmental bodies and monetary authorities.

-The Branch applies probabilities to the forecast scenarios identified.
-The base case scenario is the single most-likely outcome and consists of information used by the Branch for strategic planning and budgeting.
-The Branch has identified and documented key drivers of credit risk and credit losses for each portfolio of financial instruments and, using a statistical analysis of historical data, has estimated relationships between macro-economic variables and credit risk and credit losses.
-The Branch has not made changes in the estimation techniques or significant assumptions made during the reporting period.
+The Bank applies probabilities to the forecast scenarios identified.
+The base case scenario is the single most-likely outcome and consists of information used by the Bank for strategic planning and budgeting.
+The Bank has identified and documented key drivers of credit risk and credit losses for each portfolio of financial instruments and, using a statistical analysis of historical data, has estimated relationships between macro-economic variables and credit risk and credit losses.
+The Bank has not made changes in the estimation techniques or significant assumptions made during the reporting period.
 Predicted relationships between the key indicators and default and loss rates on various portfolios of financial assets have been developed based on analysing historical data over the past 4 years.
-Other forward-looking considerations, such as GDP growth, unemployment, inflation, impact of any regulatory, legislative or political changes, have also been considered, but are not deemed to have a material impact and therefore no adjustment has been made to ECL for such factors.
 This is reviewed and monitored for appropriateness at the end of each reporting period.